 Semester: IV

-UNIVERSAL HUMAN VALUES
+UNIV ERSAL HUMAN VALUE S

 (Theory)

 (C ommon to all Programs)

 Course Code : HS248AT CIE 50 Marks

 Credits: L:T:P : 2:0:0 SEE 50 Marks

 Total Hours : 28L SEE Duration : 02 Hours

-Unit-I 10 Hrs Course Introduction-Need, Basic Guidelines, Content and Process for Value Education: Purpose and motivation for the course, recapitulation from Universal Human Values-I, Self-Exploration'Natural Mathematical Science (Science Science), and the second science (Science) and the secon Acceptance' and Experiential Validation Continuous Happiness and Prosperity- Human Aspirations, Right understanding, Relationship and Physical Facility, Understanding Happiness and correctly.
-Prosperity Practice sessions to discuss natural acceptance in human being as the innate acceptance for h responsibility. ving with Understanding Harmony in the Human Being-Harmony in Myself!: Understanding human being as a co- existence of the sentient 'I' and the material 'Body', Und erstanding the needs of Self ('I') and 'Body' Understanding the Body as an instrument of Understa inding the characteristics and activities of 'I' and harmony in 'I', Understanding the harmony of I with the Body: Sanyam and Health; - Practice sessions to discuss the role others have played in making material goods availad ble to me.
-Identifying from one's own life. - Unit - II 10 Hrs Understanding Harmony in the Family and Society-Harmony in Human Relationship: Understanding values in human-human relationship; meaning of Justice and program for its ful ensure mutual happiness; Trust and Respect as the foundational values of relationship, Understa anding the meaning of Trust.
+Unit-I 10 Hrs Course Introduction-Need, Basic Guidelines, Content and Process for Value Education: Purpose and motivation for the course, recapitulation from Universal Human Values-I, Self-Exploration'Natural Mathematical Science (Science Science), and the second science (Science), and the second science ( Acceptance' and Experiential Validation Continuous Happiness and Prosperity- Human Aspirations, Right understanding, Relationship and Physical Facility, Understanding Happiness and Prosperity correctly.
+Practice sessions to discuss natural acceptance in human being as the innate acceptance for living with responsibility.
+Understanding Harmony in the Human Being-Harmony in Myself!: Understanding human being as a co- existence of the sentient 'I' and the material 'Body', Und erstanding the needs of Self ('I') and 'Body' Understanding the Body as an instrument of Understa inding the characteristics and activities of 'I' and harmony in 'I', Understanding the harmony of I with the Body: Sanyam and Health; - Practice sessions to discuss the role others have played in making material goods availad ble to me.
+Identifying from one's own life. - Unit - II 10 Hrs Understanding Harmony in the Family and Society-Harmony in Human Relationship: Understanding values in human-human relationship; meaning of Justice and program for its fulfilment to ensure mutual happiness; Trust and Respect as the foundational values of relationship, Understanding the meaning of Trust.
 Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals, Visualizing a universal harmonious order in society- Undivided Society, Universal Order- from family to world family.
 Practice sessions to reflect on relationships in family, hostel and institute as extended family, real life examples, teacher-student relationship, goal of education etc. Gratitude as a universal value in relationships.
 Discuss with scenarios.
 Elicit examples from students' lives.
 08 Hrs Understanding Harmony in the Nature and Existence -Whole existence as Coexistence: a tha farm Understanding the harmony in the Nature, Interconnectedness, and mutual fulfilment among the four orders of nature recyclability and self-regulation in nature, Understanding Existence as Co-ex- mutually interacting units in all pervasive space, Holistic perception of harmony at all levels of existence.
-Practice sessions to discuss human being as cause of imbalance in nature (film "Home" can be used), pollution, depletion of resources and role of technology etc.
+Practice sessions to discuss human being as cause of imbalance in nature (film "Home" can be used), pollution depletion of resources and role of technology etc. pollution, depletion of resources and role of technology etc.